 In order to combat this you can decide on the amount of dry food they need in a day, and only put down this amount.
 So that when it’s gone, he will only have wet kitten food thereafter.

 This will also help you to cut down on dry food wastage.
 As whatever your kitten has not finished at the end of the day will need to be thrown away anyway.

 Combination Kitten Feeding Chart

-If you want to use a combination of wet and dried kitten food, then our combination feeding chart for kittens will give you a rough guide to the appropriate amounts of each food to offer him at each meal.
+Want to use a combination of wet and dried kitten food?
+Our combination feeding chart for kittens will give you a rough guide to the appropriate amounts of each food to offer at each meal.

 What other food does your kitten need?

-If you are feeding your kitten on dry kitten food or wet kitten food they should not need their diet supplemented with anything else.
+If you are feeding your kitten on any complete food they should not need their diet supplemented with anything else.
 Kittens have immature digestive systems and treats may just end up giving them an upset stomach.

 Switching brands of kitten food

 Before you bring your new kitten home, ask his breeder or the rescue centre who have been caring for him what brand of food he has been eating.

 Being moved to a new home can be unsettling to a little kitten.
 He will be more likely to have an upset stomach in those first few days.
 Help him ease into the transition by keeping him on the same food he was eating with his mother and siblings.